 If a tax payer files an extension and later in his return he owes taxes, he might have to pay penalties and interest on the tax due.
 Tax payer should not mistake the tax extensions as the extra time to pay.

 If tax extension is filed for other mentioned reasons, then the tax payer must determine his returns in the best way so that he can get a refund.
 If you can’t pay taxes, you should not request extensions.
 IRS offers some payment alternatives.
 You can request a short extension to pay, of 60 to 120 days; you will still pay penalties and interest, but at a lower rate.

 The IRS also offers installment agreements for taxpayers who can’t pay their taxes when they are due.
 An installment agreement lets you pay a set amount per month until the tax is paid.

 Do you owe taxes?
 Need a professional help for tax settlement?
-My Tax Help MD provides state-of-the-art tax relief services to the people of the United States.
-Providing the best tax relief services, we have served thousands of people from all over the USA.
+My Tax Help MD provides state-of-the-art tax resolution services to the people of the United States.
+Providing the best tax resolution services, we have served thousands of people from all over the USA.
 If you also need a professional IRS back tax help, My Tax Help MD is the right choice for you.